-Add an extra layer of protection to your property, against weather damage and other things which could cause erosion
+Add an extra layer of protection to your property, against weather damage and other things which could cause erosion.

-By thickening the walls, you’re also increasing the insulation of your property, cutting energy bills and helping the environment
+By thickening the walls, you’re also increasing the insulation of your property, cutting energy bills and helping the environment.

 Transform your home.

-External wall rendering will transform the look of your home, and could increase curb appeal and house value!
+External wall rendering will transform the look of your home and could increase curb appeal and house value!

 Rendering is a technique which has been used for centuries and is the application of a thin layered mixture of cement, sand, and lime plaster to either brick, cement, stone or mud walls of a house.
 It is a popular practice all over the world, particularly throughout Southern Europe where many different styles can be seen.

-Why render your walls?
+Why should I render my walls?

 When Rendering a wall for the first time it is particularly important that the wall is clean and has nothing growing on it!
 Westville’s first job is to ensure all walls are thoroughly cleaned and treated for mould and plant growth.
 A harling coat of aggregate and lime will then be applied and left for a few days to increase the bonding for future coats.
 After the initial coat has been left to ‘cure’, the first coat of actual render mixture is trowelled on – just like plaster – in even coats of around 8-10mm.
 Once this process is complete, your homes interior/exterior will be ready for a lovely lick of paint.